dotansimha/graphql-code-generator/website/docs/config-reference/lifecycle-hooks.md

 ## Root Level

-The following lifecycle hooks are supported on root level:
+The following lifecycle hooks are supported on the root level:

 ### `afterStart`

-Triggered with no arguments, when the codegen starts (after the `codegen.yml` has been parsed).
+Triggered with no arguments when the codegen starts (after the `codegen.yml` has been parsed).

 ### `onWatchTriggered`

 Triggered every time a file changes when using watch mode.
-Triggered with two arguments: the type of the event (for example, `changed`) and the path of the file.
+Triggered with two arguments: the type of the event (for example, `changed`) and the file's path.

 ### `onError`